wamfever/raffle-system-contract/README.md

 # Description
 This contract implements a simple raffle mechanism on the blockchain.

+## Chainlink integration
+The mechanism by which the winners of the raffle are determined uses a random number obtained by calling a function from Chainlink VRF.

+Chainlink VRF enables smart contracts to access randomness without compromising on security or usability.
+With every new request for randomness, Chainlink VRF generates a random number and cryptographic proof of how that number was determined.
+The proof is published and verified on-chain before it can be used by any consuming applications.
+This process ensures that the results cannot be tampered with nor manipulated by anyone, including oracle operators, miners, users and even smart contract developers.

+Once the Chainlink VRF request is fulfileed, we use the obtained random number to generate random numbers equal to the number of tickets that must to win; These numbers will represent the index of the winning tickets.

 ## The public functions that users can interact with:
 ```shell
 buyTickets